official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-2-0.md

 military developments”, and “a more detailed thematic ‘Evening Round-Up’ following the Afghanistan model” were also proposed.

-[^96] Minute Gibbons to Manning, 30 January 2003, ‘Iraq: Crisis Management’.
+[^96]: Minute Gibbons to Manning, 30 January 2003, ‘Iraq: Crisis Management’.

 292

-The Report of the Iraq Inquiry2  |  Decision-making within government

 161. The official also informed Sir David that the MOD was planning on the basis of a daily press briefing at 1000, and the importance of striking a balance between the